openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ```
 Note: applications MAY combine `openid_credential` with any other authorization details type in an Authorization Request.

-A non-normative example of a Credential Authorization Request using the `authorization_details` parameter  (uses PKCE as defined in [@!RFC7636]) (with line wraps within values for display purposes only).
+A non-normative example of a Credential Authorization Request using the `authorization_details` parameter (with line wraps within values for display purposes only).

 ```
 HTTP/1.1 302 Found